The Olam

 The trigger was the attack and the war that followed.
 The amplifier has been a documented surge in antisemitism across every major Jewish population center.
 The result is a structural movement of people, families, capital, real estate, and deposits that Israel and the diaspora are both being reshaped by.

 Migration is one column of the ledger.
 Property purchases are another.
 Bank deposits are a third.
 Pre-aliyah scouting trips, community-coordinated mortgage closings, and the relocation of foreign companies into Israeli tax residence are all part of the same single phenomenon.
-It is the redistribution of Jewish institutional and economic life across the post-October 7 world.

 The Underlying Rupture